alessandrasomma28/m2dt/README.md

 2. Ensure the Python interpreter for the project is set to the virtual environment created in the setup process and that the required packages are installed.
 3. Run the `main.py` script within the IDE.

+## Execution Results

+The execution of the `main.py` script will generate the following outputs:

+1. **Imported CIM Classes and Relations**
+   The tool extracts the set of CIM classes and relations from the XML representing the CIM imported from Visual Paradigm.
+These are saved in:
+   - [*imported_cimclasses.csv*](TransformationResults/Classes/imported_cimclasses.csv): Contains the imported CIM classes.
+   - [*imported_cimrelations.csv*](TransformationResults/Relations/imported_cimrelations.csv): Contains the imported CIM relations.

+2. **Generated PIM Classes and Relations**
+   The tool applies **CIM2PIM transformations** to generate PIM classes and relations.
+These results are saved as:
+   - [*pim.xml*](MDAModelinLevels/02.PIM/M2MT_GENERATED_XML/pim.xml): The generated PIM model in XML format.
+   - [*generated_pimclasses.csv*](TransformationResults/Classes/generated_pimclasses.csv): Contains the generated PIM classes.
+   - [*generated_pimrelations.csv*](TransformationResults/Relations/generated_pimrelations.csv): Contains the generated PIM relations.

+   The resulting classes and relations can either be sent to the next transformation process or the XML can be imported into Visual Paradigm for visualizing the resulting class diagram.

+3. **Generated PSM Classes and Relations**
+   The tool applies **PIM2PSM transformations** to generate PSM classes and relations.
+These results are saved as:
+   - [*psm.xml*](MDAModelinLevels/03.PSM/M2MT_GENERATED_XML/psm.xml): The generated PSM model in XML format.
+   - [*generated_psmclasses.csv*](TransformationResults/Classes/generated_psmclasses.csv): Contains the generated PSM classes.
+   - [*generated_psmrelations.csv*](TransformationResults/Relations/generated_psmrelations.csv): Contains the generated PSM relations.

+   The resulting classes and relations can be imported into Visual Paradigm or any modeling tool that supports Model-to-Text transformations using Python as the programming language.

+4. **Software Code Artifacts (ISM)**
+   The final set of software code artifacts is stored in the [*04.ISM*](MDAModelinLevels/04.ISM) folder.
+These Python modules are automatically generated through Model-To-Text (M2T) transformations.
+   > **Note**: The M2T transformation process is external to the MoDT-M2M-TT tool and is included for the sake of completeness.